 “Self Portrait, dedicated to Paul Gauguin” by Vincent van Gogh

 “Self Portrait, dedicated to Paul Gauguin” by Vincent van Gogh is a self-portrait depicting his face as it appeared in the mirror.
 His right side in the image is, in reality, the left side of his face.
-Van Gogh’s painted dozens of self-portraits, they were an essential part of his work of a painter.
+Van Gogh’s painted dozens of self-portraits.
+They were an essential part of his work as a painter.

 Vincent van Gogh wanted to reinvent painting through the genre of portraiture, he encouraged other artists to paint themselves, and then to exchange the canvases.
 Van Gogh received self-portraits from Emile Bernard, and Gauguin and Van Gogh sent this portrait to Gauguin with the inscription “To my friend Paul Gauguin.”
 He described the process of creating his painting in several letters to his brother Theo, an art dealer in Paris.
 He explaining how he modeled his features influenced by Japanese prints.
 He added color effect with the contours of his jacket and painted the background in a “pale Veronese green” without shadows.

 Van Gogh suffered from psychotic episodes and delusions; he often neglected his physical health, did not eat properly, and drank heavily.
 His friendship with Gauguin ended after a confrontation with a razor when in a rage, he severed part of his left ear.
 Soon after, Gauguin sold this painting.